 When systems have been shut down or not used in total or part, full system disinfection should be implemented (usually hyperchlorination) but in such instances, a specialist should be appointed to ensure that over chlorination does not occur.
-Disinfection procedure is to be carried out under the supervision of a competent Water or Building Services Engineer.
+Guidance is available from recognised expert groups such as the document: 'ESGLI Legionella in buildings' water systems during the COVID-19 pandemic'; These guidelines have been developed specifically for hotels; https://tinyurl.com/y8dez9dz.
+If these guidelines are not deemed practical an alternative disinfection procedure is to be carried out under the supervision of a competent Water or Building Services Engineer.